liyikwai/ENGG1340/README.md

 Info: E: Earned Income	F: Portfolio Income	P: Passive Income
 ```
   _Input_: For changing the data, input 3 integers representing day, month, year and amount.
 A string representing the type of the correspond income of expense.
 After that, input the new date, amount and type of this record.
+  _Output_: A changed sturct dynamic array of the records.

 5. Delete Records